teman67/Plant-Disease-Classification-Project/README.md

 - Business Requirement 1: Data Visualization

-  - The 'mean' and 'standard deviation' images for healthy and powdery mildew infected leaves will be displayed.
+  - The dashboard will showcase the 'mean' and 'standard deviation' images for both healthy and powdery mildew-infected apple leaves or for both healthy and rust infected apple leaves.
-  - The difference between an average healthy leaf and an average powdery mildew infected leaf will be displayed.
+  - Additionally, it will display the contrast between an average healthy leaf and an average leaf infected with powdery mildew or rust.
-  - An image montage for both healthy leaves and powdery mildew infected leaves will be displayed.
+  - Furthermore, an image montage featuring healthy leaves, leaves affected by powdery mildew, and rust leaves will be presented for comparison.

 - Business Requirement 2: Classification

-  - Create and fit a machine learning model to predict if a given leaf is healthy or infected with powdery mildew.
-This will be a binary classification task and will require to set the image shape.
+  - Create and fit a machine learning model to predict if a given leaf is healthy or infected with powdery mildew or rust.
+This will be a classification task with three classes and will require to set the image shape.
+  - The model provides treatment recommendations to users based on the type of plant disease identified.
-  - The predictions should have a 97% accuracy level.
+  - The predictions should have a 95% accuracy level.

 - Business Requirement 3: Report
-  - A report is available and downloadable with the predicted status of all uploaded images.
+  - A downloadable report containing the predicted status of all uploaded images is available for users.

 [Table Of Contents](#table-of-contents)

 ## ML Business Case

-- Create a machine Learning model to predict if a leaf is healthy or infected with powdery mildew, based on an image dataset of historical data containing both healthy and powdery mildew infected leaves.
-It is a supervised, 2-class, single-label, classification model.
-- The model outcome will ideally provide the client with a reliable and faster way to diagnose if a tree is infected with powdery mildew or not.
-- The model will be successful if an accuracy of at least 97% is obtained on the test set.
-- The model output is defined as a flag, indicating if the leaf is infected with powdery mildew or not and the associated probability of being infected or not.
-The farmers will take a picture of a leaves and upload them to the App.
-- Heuristics: The current detection process is manual verification, where an employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
-With thousands of trees there is the possibility to produce inaccurate diagnostics due to human errors.
+- To create a machine learning model for leaf classification, particularly distinguishing between healthy leaves and those infected with powdery mildew or rust, typically the following steps are followed:
+1. Data Collection: Gather a dataset containing images of leaves categorized as healthy, powdery mildew-infected, and rust-infected.
+Ensure each category is well-represented in the dataset.

+2. Data Preprocessing: Preprocess the images to ensure uniformity in size, color space, and quality.
+This step may involve resizing, normalization, and augmentation techniques to enhance the dataset's diversity.

+3. Feature Extraction: Use techniques like convolutional neural networks (CNNs) to extract meaningful features from the images.
+CNNs are particularly effective for image classification tasks due to their ability to capture spatial hierarchies.

+4. Model Selection: Choose an appropriate machine learning model architecture for classification.
+Common choices for image classification tasks include CNN-based architectures such as VGG, ResNet, or custom-designed models.

+5. Model Training: Split the dataset into training and validation sets.
+Train the selected model on the training set while validating its performance on the validation set.
+Fine-tune hyperparameters to optimize the model's performance.

+6. Model Evaluation: Evaluate the trained model's performance using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score on the validation set.

+7. Model Testing: Once satisfied with the model's performance, test it on a separate test dataset to assess its generalization ability.
+This step ensures that the model can accurately classify unseen data.

+8. Deployment: Deploy the trained model into production, making it available for inference on new leaf images.
+Integrate the model into an application or system where users can upload leaf images and receive predictions on their health status.

+9. Monitoring and Maintenance: Continuously monitor the model's performance in production and update it periodically with new data to ensure its effectiveness over time.

-- The dataset contains 4208 images taken from the client's crop fields.
-The images show healthy cherry leaves and cherry leaves that have powdery mildew.
+- The dataset contains 1532 images taken from the client's crop fields.
+The images show healthy apple leaves, apple leaves that have powdery mildew or rust.
-- The dataset is located on [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
+- The dataset is located on [Kaggle](https://www.kaggle.com/datasets/rashikrahmanpritom/plant-disease-recognition-dataset).

 [Table Of Contents](#table-of-contents)